Learn More about What You’ll Find in The Genius Hour Guidebook

 Meet the Authors

-Denise is a connected educator, leader and learner.
+Denise (on left) is a connected educator, leader and learner.
 In fact, she is the chief learner in her classroom, whether she’s teaching kindergarten or college.
 Denise has over 20 years’ experience in K-8 public and private schools and recreation centers in California, Iowa, Michigan, Arizona and Bahrain.
 Denise’s teaching evolved as she began to embrace connected learning for herself and her students.
 She was teaching junior high when she dove into Genius Hour.
 Her smart and intrepid middle level students helped her find her way in Genius Hour.
 Of course, she couldn’t have done it without the help of her online PLN and #geniushour community.
-Today Denise is teaching English to elementary-aged geniuses in a bilingual Arabic–English school in Bahrain.
+Today, Denise is teaching English to elementary-aged geniuses in a bilingual Arabic–English school in Bahrain.
 Denise tweets at @mrsdkrebs and blogs at Dare to Care.